codr7/eli/README.md

 `42`

 #### Result
-By default, the value of the last evaluated form is returned.
+By default, the value of the last form is returned.

 ```
 (^foo [x]